-Dental implants are impressive pieces of dental hardware.
-They are long-lasting, stimulating, sturdy tooth replacements that are top of the line.
+Dental implants are long-lasting, stimulating, sturdy impressive pieces of dental hardware.
+They are top-of-the-line.
 This can mean they are a more expensive option for tooth replacement.

 The cost depends on your situation.
 Some people have many missing teeth and deteriorating jawbone marrow so their procedures will be on the pricier side.
 If you’re only missing one tooth, the process will be more affordable.

-You might experience some achiness in the days following your surgery, which is normal.
-Just use ice and Tylenol or Advil to manage discomfort.
+You might experience some achiness in the days following your surgery.
+This is normal.
+Use ice and Tylenol or Advil to manage discomfort.

 Dental implants are one of the most long-lasting tooth-replacement solutions.
 Other options break easily, wear down, or need to be renewed because of how your mouth has changed over time.